-- Each school has a member of staff who has received appropriate training and support for the role of Designated Safeguarding Lead (DSL) in accordance with mandatory requirements - We have additional trained members of staff, who will act in the absence of the Designated Safeguarding Lead, and have also received the appropriate training for the role of Designated Member of Staff (DMS). - We will ensure that the DSL and the DMS staff members attend training and receive relevant updates every year. - Every member of staff, volunteer and governor knows the name of the DSL and DMSs and their roles and what the back-up arrangement are if the DSL is unavailable. - We will ensure that all staff develop their understanding of signs and indicators of abuse and understand their responsibilities in passing concerns to the DSL or DMSs through training at induction and regular training at least annually by the DSL and every 3 years by a suitably qualified approved safeguarding trainer.
+- All staff will receive appropriate safeguarding and child protection training which is regularly updated.
+In addition, all staff should receive safeguarding and child protection updates (for example, via email or staff meetings), as required, and at least annually, to provide them with relevant skills and knowledge to safeguard children effectively. - Each school has a member of staff who has received appropriate training and support for the role of Designated Safeguarding Lead (DSL) in accordance with statutory requirements. - We have additional trained members of staff, who will act in the absence of the Designated Safeguarding Lead, and have also received the appropriate training for the role of Designated Member of Staff (DMS). - Training for the DSL and DMS should be updated at least every two years. - Every member of staff, volunteer and governor knows the name of the DSL and DMSs and their roles and what the back-up arrangement are if the DSL is unavailable. - We will ensure that all staff develop their understanding of signs and indicators of abuse and understand their responsibilities in passing concerns to the DSL or DMSs through training at induction and regular training at least annually by the DSL and every 3 years by a suitably qualified approved safeguarding trainer.
 All staff will also be given Safeguarding briefings and updates at least annually. - We recognise that there is a variety of expertise within the staff team and will provide opportunities for staff to contribute to and shape Safeguarding arrangements and policy.